 Jay noticed half the birds were almost ten feet tall, while the rest were barely six.
 The shorter birds dragged flowing tail-feathers behind them.
-Jay guessed the larger birds were egg-layers, and the smaller birds with coat-tails their mates.
+Jay guessed the larger birds were egg-layers, and the smaller birds with tail-feathers their mates.

 A mate spread their tail like a flaming curtain.
 An egg-layer looked coyly over their shoulder.
 Eva covered Lilly’s eyes.
 Leo snickered as the squawking birds mounted each other on the sand.
 At the cue more birds paired off, some mate-to-mate, some egg-layer to egg-layer.
 Leo stopped laughing but made disgusted effort to watch the matched pairs proceed.

 Jay sketched the orgy in pen.
 “If birds are born on the second island, why do they mate here?”

 “They mate for pleasure.”
 Michael led the tour onto the capes.
 Ocean spray blew them to a town of thatch-roofed, stone-walled cottages.
 “Only the dedicated matriarch can lay fertilized eggs, and even then, they require the religious adoration of Virgil Green’s congregation.
 When that matriarch retires to this main island, the largest bird on the second island takes their nest.”